 How does OCR work?

-To make letters the same size and height, a special font called OCR-A was developed in the 1960s.
-It could be used for things like bank checks and printed advertising materials that required reliable, legible text.
+a unique font called Tesseract OCR systems-A developed in the 1960s.
+It is generally used for bank checks and printed advertising materials that require reliable, legible text.

-How optical character recognition improves document management?
+How optical character recognition improves document management and profit organization?

-You’ve got heaps of papers on your desk, and since you’re stuck looking for certain pieces manually, it’s been taking a lot of time.
+You’ve got heaps of papers on your desk, and since you’re stuck looking for specific pieces manually, it’s been taking a lot of time.
 You’re considering scanning everything into a computer using conventional means.

 Digital documents are more precise, searchable, and give you better management capabilities.